Tenofovir (By mouth)

-Treats human immunodeficiency virus (HIV) infection.
+Treats human immunodeficiency virus (HIV) infection in adults and children 2 years of age and older.
 HIV causes acquired immune deficiency syndrome (AIDS).
 Tenofovir does not cure HIV or AIDS, but it may slow the progress of the disease.
-Tenofovir is always used together with other drugs to treat HIV.
+Tenofovir is always used together with other medicines to treat HIV.
 This medicine is also used alone to treat chronic (long-term) hepatitis B virus (HBV) infection.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.